ari-language/ari/README.md

 (utf-32 "text")
 ```

-Single-line text expressions are automatically labelled by their
+> **NOTE:** single-line text expressions are implicitly labelled by
-contents if not wrapped by a label expression.
+> their contents when used once (unlabelled) within the same
+> scope.
+This implicit label can be shadowed by explicit labels in the
+> same scope.

-#### Codepoint reference expression
+#### Codepoint symbol

 ```lisp
 codepoint